KevinAst/feature-u/docs/concepts.md

-The basic process of feature-u is that each feature promotes a `Feature` object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used in configuring it's slice of the frameworks in use._
+The basic process of feature-u is that each feature promotes a `Feature` object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used to configure it's slice of the frameworks in use._

 In turn, these Feature objects are supplied to `launchApp()`, which